Joining a student organization is a great way to get involved, build professional skills and help our community!

 Pre-Health Professions Student Organizations

 We have many pre-med and pre-health student groups at UM-Dearborn.
-Visit the Victors Link, the online hub for all student organization and campus resources at UM-Dearborn, to find and learn more.
+Visit the Victors Link, the online hub for all student organization and campus resources at UM-Dearborn, to find specific groups and learn more.

 For more information about SMEA, or to join, please contact: